Status: Full Time

 - Execute meeting follow-up, and moves management of donor and prospect relationships by carefully tracking outreach and engagement.

-- Experiment with online fundraising, network fundraising, and other strategies.
+- Experiment with online fundraising, network fundraising, and other program-based income-generating strategies.

 Collaborate on Financial Management